SteinarVrenne/school_imt3501/Task 1/source/pages/03e_Main_Use_Cases.rst

 	"Actor", "Patient and Healthcare worker"
 	"Prerequisites", "Actor is logged in"
-	"Post requisites", "A communication channel between the two actors is established" "Main flow", "1.
+	"Outcome", "A communication channel between the two actors is established" "Main flow", "1.
 Actor uses the application and chooses who he wants to contact
 	2. Request is sent to the system
 	3. System sends a call to the contacted actor